ichthyop/ichthyop/readme.txt

 =======
 Startup

-Double click on ichthyop-3.0beta.jar
+Double click on ichthyop-3.0b.jar

 Or from a command line, go to the ichthyop/ folder and type the following:

+java -jar ichthyop-3.0b.jar

+To avoid any heap memory problem, you'd rather type:

-java -jar ichthyop-3.0beta.jar
+java -Xms512m -Xmx1024m -jar ichthyop-3.0b.jar

 =========
 First Run